Golf Course Review Writing 101

 What other golfers look for in a Golf Course Review

-This varies.
 It’s the honest truth.
 Our golf course reviews are subjective.
-They are based on the opinions and life experience of the writer.
-We have a ranking system in place from 1 to 10; 10 being pristine, unblemished conditions.
-Our ranking system was approved by Golf Superintendents.
+They are based on the opinions and life experiences of the writer.
+We have a ranking system in place from 1 to 10; 10 being pristine, unblemished conditions; 1 being a complete trash course.
+Our ranking system was approved by Golf Superintendents the only one out there.

 Personally I take both the written golf course reviews AND the ranking system under advisement when making my decision.
 The written review is the color commentary we need to help qualify the ranking.